-(1) The Examination Committee will appoint examiners and observers for the individual examinations.
-It can transfer the assignment of examinations to the Chair.

-(2) University Examinations will be administered by:

-- Members of the group of professors - Academic and artistic employees who have been assigned with the independent administration of teaching assignments - Teaching assistants or instructors for special assignments - Individuals with experience in professional practice and training who have been commissioned by the Dean to approve an examination

-(3) Observers must themselves hold at least the same gualification to be established by the examination or the equivalent.

-(4) The Examination Committee makes sure that the names of the examiners are made known to the candidate in a timely fashion but at the latest 14 days before the respective examination.
+- (1) The Examination Committee will appoint examiners and observers for the individual examinations.
+It can transfer the assignment of examinations to the Chair. - (2) University Examinations will be administered by: - Members of the group of professors - Academic and artistic employees who have been assigned with the independent administration of teaching assignments - Teaching assistants or instructors for special assignments - Individuals with experience in professional practice and training who have been commissioned by the Dean to approve an examination - (3) Observers must themselves hold at least the same qualification to be established by the examination or the equivalent. - (4) The Examination Committee makes sure that the names of the examiners are made known to the AB Bachelor/Master | General Provisions Bachelor/Master Nichtamtliche Übersetzung | non-official version candidate in a timely fashion but at the latest 14 days before the respective examination.